vonschutter/RTD-Setup/core/README.md

 In short: source the library once, and every RTD script gains a well-tested catalog of commands and UI helpers.
 This keeps each module tiny, ensures cross-distro behavior, and gives OEM teams confidence that installs will be identical whether triggered from a live session, a Kickstart/Preseed job, or a remote automation task.

 NOTE: For the software bundle installer, and particularly for validating dependencies, software titles may be named slightly differently in some versions of Linux and may therefore not install since they are not found.
-For this reason, more emphasis is placed on "snap" apps and "flatpacks" where possible to allow universal installs.
-Snapps and Flatpaks allow for applications to be sandboxed for security as well.
+For this reason, more emphasis is placed on "snap" apps and "flatpaks" where possible to allow universal installs.
+Snaps and Flatpaks allow for applications to be sandboxed for security as well.

 The RTD Power Tools may be installed manually and/or added by either of PRESEED, KICKSTART, AUTOYAST, or AUTOUNATTEND installation configuration files.
 These configuration files are included by default in the RTD Power Tools Library and are created when needed.
 These are applied when either creating a VM or installation media using the RTD Power Tools.